utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 This article introduces how to use Slack to communicate with students and more.

-### The use of Slack is recommended in the following situations:.
+### The use of Slack is recommended in the following situations:

 * Prompt students to ask questions in on-demand or live classes
 * Give class instructions to students